 What’s it: Wages are irregular payments to workers.
 Companies may pay them based on the hours worked or their output.
 It may be paid daily, weekly, monthly, or when the project has been completed.
 Unlike salary, workers at the same level may receive different payments depending on their contribution.

-The money received depends not only on their total hours worked or the total output produced but also on the wage rate.
-If companies raise wage rates – for example, because of government regulations, they get paid more even for the same total hours worked or total output as before.
+The money received depends not only on the total hours worked or the total output produced but also on the wage rate.
+If companies raise wage rates, for example, because of government regulations, employees get paid more even for the same total hours worked or total output as before.

 Wages are usually synonymous with payments to those who work in warehouses or factories.
 Or those involved in a project.
 They are usually involved in manual work.